sergio-usma/epic_quotes_app/README.md

 # 📖 Epic Quotes App <a name="about-project"></a>

 **Epic Quotes App** is a micro-project based on JavaScript that allows the user to see a random quote.
-It also includes a  The project was developed using HTML5, CSS3, and JavaScript.
+It also includes a copy to clipboard button and a new quote button integrated in the UI.
+The project was developed using HTML5, CSS3, and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>